Biography of Samuel Simon Loeb

 In 1897, four years after the foregoing was written, Samuel sold the Milwaukee Brewery and merged it with the Anton Huth's Puget Sound Brewery, forming a new enterprise - the Pacific Brewing & Malting Company.

-By early 1904 they were in production and that October the investors incorporated the company.
+By early 1903 they were in production.
+In october of the following year the investors incorporated the company.
 The principals in the new company were Samuel Loeb, Herman Klaber, and Benjamin Moyses.
 Albert Weinberg, Samuel's brother-in-law, was also a part of the company, just as he had been in the Milwaukee Brewery.

-The brewery flourished in spite of the major competition with Seattle Brewing & Malting and their "Rainier Beer."
-Their "old German Lager" was well received in the Seattle area and even found a market in San Francisco.
+The brewery flourished in spite of the major competition with Seattle Brewing & Malting's popular "Rainier Beer."
+In 1910 "Old German Lager" was introduced and well received in the Seattle area, and even found a market in San Francisco.

 While the brewing business was booming, it was not to last.
 In November of 1914, state-wide prohibition was approved by the voters, to take effect January 1, 1916, giving the brewers one year to dispose of their stock and cease production.
 Some attempted to shift production to other products, but Samuel chose to close his Independent Brewery.